Knapik History, Family Crest & Coats of Arms

 The surname Knapik was first found in the Rhineland, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.

-Important Dates for the Knapik family
+Early History of the Knapik family

 This web page shows only a small excerpt of our Knapik research.
 Another 169 words (12 lines of text) covering the years 1777, 1798, 1842 and 1926 are included under the topic Early Knapik History in all our PDF Extended History products and printed products wherever possible.